 The alliance wanted to find a digital solution which would enable hundreds of elderly and vulnerable people in self-isolation to receive healthcare support with the use of home care technology.

-To create a virtual ward in the Recovery-at-Home service so that healthcare practitioners can remotely monitor patients at home.
+To create the Recovery-at-Home service so that healthcare practitioners can remotely monitor patients at home.
 This would help reduce hospital admissions and A&E visits from the most vulnerable patients.

 Solution and impact

 Sunderland piloted Luscii - a platform designed for people with long-term progressive diseases, such as heart failure, hypertension and chronic obstructive pulmonary disease (COPD).

 Luscii allows patients to monitor their vital signs (such as blood pressure, heart rate, weight and mood) and condition, and speak remotely to their clinical team using chat or video calls.
 Patients can stay at home and book virtual appointments to assist recovery and have access to a range of resources to help them monitor their own conditions.